Clifford Ball (aviation): Curious auto dealer

-After the war Cliff returned to bookkeeping for a bond office for a while.
+After the war Ball returned to bookkeeping for a bond office for a while.
 He used the $5000 his father had saved for him and opened an automobile dealership called Diamond Motor Sales Company located in McKeesport.
-Cliff became an agency for the Hudson – Essex auto manufactures as well as dealing in used cars.
-During his time as an automobile dealer, Cliff had been fascinated by aerial demonstrations held in a field across the Monongahela River from McKeesport.
+Ball became an agency for the Hudson – Essex auto manufactures as well as dealing in used cars.
+During his time as an automobile dealer, Ball had been fascinated by aerial demonstrations held in a field across the Monongahela River from McKeesport.
 The field was owned by local farmer Harry C Neel.
 A friend and neighbor of Neel, D Barr Peat, had made arrangements with Neel to use his property for aerial demonstrations.
 Peat had cleared a landing area for barnstormers to use for exhibitions and sightseeing on weekends and holidays in exchange for part of the profits they made.
-In July 1919 Cliff had an encounter with a pilot.
+In July 1919 Ball had an encounter with a pilot.
 The pilot was in a group of traveling barnstormers that were performing in a county-wide exhibition.
 The pilots name was Eddie Stinson (founder Stinson Aircraft Co).
-Cliff paid for a ride with Stinson.
-This $10 or $15 investment for a ride turned Cliff's focus back towards aviation.
+Ball paid for a ride with Stinson.
+This $10 or $15 investment for a ride turned Ball's focus back towards aviation.